 Graduates in Behavioural and Applied Economics learn to assess and interpret economics phenomena by combining the economic theory and the empirical evidence in the form of experimental data and observational data.
-This makes them able to put their expertise to work both in the private and the public sector.
+This makes them able to put their expertise to work both in the private and the public sector as:

 Specifically, BEA graduates are able to analyse, seize and use experimental data to collocate the baseline organization in its economic context and understand the trend of the economic variables and the economic behaviour of people.
 Moreover, they possess skills in conducting data analysis to test economic theory and provide insightful policy advice.